NicholasAli1/ChatBot/README.md

 # Chat Bot

-This is a neural network based chatbot that is build using:
+This is a neural network based chatbot that is built using:
 - Python
 - Pickle
 - NUMPY